flaf/miscellaneous/puppet/modules/pxeserver/README.md

 parameter is `true`.

 # Remark

 When new distributions will be added in this module, try to keep just 2 template files for the preseeds:
 - one for the Debian family,
 - and one for the Ubuntu family.

-# TODO

-* `tags_excluded` and `tags_included` not yet token into account.
-* Update the README.
-* Some variables needs to be ckecked.
-* Some data which belong to other modules are retrieved via a lookup function but should be retrieved via the params classes of these modules, when they will be implemented.